 The amount that your USAA auto insurance increases after getting a ticket will depend on various individual factors, so there is not one set answer.

-The company follows general industry practices in determining premium amounts by evaluating each driver’s record to see how many tickets they have, how often they have received tickets, and the amount by which the speed limit was broken on each ticket.
+The company follows general industry practices in determining premium amounts by evaluating each driver’s record to see how many tickets they have, how often they have received tickets and the number by which the speed limit was broken on each ticket.
 The age of the driver, accidents, location, vehicle usage, and the vehicle type are also factors.

 Tickets will remain on a driver’s record for three years.
 As soon as USAA checks the driver’s record after a ticket, the premium increase will occur.
 When the ticket drops off the record, the premium will decrease.
-Also, note that drivers might be able to avoid having a ticket placed on their record by attending a certified defensive driving course.
+Also, note that drivers can avoid a ticket point placed on their record by attending a certified defensive driving course.